pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-get.md

 : Title of the plan.
 Specify either `id` or `title` but not both.

 `--ownerGroupId [ownerGroupId]`
 : ID of the Group that owns the plan.
-Specify either `ownerGroupId` or `ownerGroupName` when using `title`.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId` when using `title`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the Group that owns the plan.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId` when using `title`.

+`--rosterId [rosterId]`
-Specify either `ownerGroupId` or `ownerGroupName` when using `title`.
+: ID of the Planner Roster.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId` when using `title`.

 --8<-- "docs/cmd/_global.md"

+## Remarks

+!!! attention
+When using `rosterId`, the command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 ## Examples